How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Use Claude Code on Ubuntu

-After the install and login steps, Claude Code behaves like a terminal-native coding assistant instead of a browser chatbot.
-Start in a project directory, give it a concrete task, and let it read files, run commands, and propose edits in context.
+After installation and login, Claude Code behaves like a terminal-native coding assistant instead of a browser chatbot.
+Start in a project directory, give it a concrete task, and let it inspect files, run commands, and propose edits in context.

-Launching claude in a repository starts the interactive session that most developers use day to day:
+Launching claude in a repository starts the interactive session most developers use day to day:

 cd ~/your-project